-Within the announcement on Thursday, KBR revealed that the deal was secured for the Shah Deniz compression project in the Azerbaijan sector of the Caspian Sea, which is in an early pre-FID stage.
-The U.S. player highlighted that this project will be “the first in the Caspian region to feature crewless operations, delivering unprecedented process optimization through cutting-edge, high-end technology.”
+Within the announcement on Thursday, KBR revealed that the deal was secured for the Shah Deniz compression project in the Azerbaijan sector of the Caspian Sea, which was in an early pre-FID stage.
+The U.S. player highlighted that the project would be “the first in the Caspian region to feature crewless operations, delivering unprecedented process optimization through cutting-edge, high-end technology.”

 Under the terms of this deal, the SOCAR-KBR joint venture – established in 2015 – will support optimization and provide class-3 engineering services.
 In addition, the scope of this contract includes engineering to enable the integration of the new platform into the existing system and provide shore power to reduce the carbon footprint in support of BP’s net-zero targets.

 Jay Ibrahim, president of KBR’s Sustainable Technology Solutions business, remarked: “We look forward to working with BP to achieve their goals of introducing novel, crewless operations to the region, while also lowering their carbon footprint, reducing operating costs, and eliminating personnel risks associated with such projects.
 KBR’s technical innovation is paving the way for clients to more easily navigate their energy transition journey toward net-zero.”

 Furthermore, KBR confirmed the recent completion of the initial assessment for the project, which was done using its proprietary KMIT – KBR Maintenance Information Tool – to provide detailed estimates of the timing and resourcing of maintenance.